huangli712/Flink/docs/src/guide/s_error.md

 subroutine s_write_message(sub, msg, file_unit)
 ```

-where `sub` is the name of subroutine or function that emits the error, exception, or message, `msg` explains the error, exception, or message, `file_unit` denotes the file handler.
+where `sub` is the name of subroutine or function that emits the error, exception, or message, `msg` explains the error, exception, or message, `file_unit` denotes the handler of external file.